The " three seeing " gate of in Vietnamese Buddhism

 However fanciful this sounds, remember in Greek and other great civilizations the intertwining of the gods and mortals is also strong in ancient myth.
 Vietnam is no different, with religion and warcraft often intertwined and seen as necessary attributes for a truly powerful spiritual leader.

 Another legend about Thien Ton cave has the young Đinh Bộ Lĩnh entering the Taoist grotto to pray for success in his long campaign to unify the 12 feudal warlords of ancient Vietnam.
 He was given the blessings of Thien Ton’s “Turtle and Snake generals” and in 968 successfully united the twelve warlords to found the Dinh Dynasty (968-980).
-This was the first time in a millenia the people of Hoa Lu/Văn Lang became an independent state, the Đại Cồ Việt nation.
+This was the first time in a millennia the people of Hoa Lu/Văn Lang became an independent state, the Đại Cồ Việt nation.

 Practical Gods